terodox/terodox.tech/content/posts/2019-10-27--npm-hook/index.md

 ## Validating the hook

 An important part of receiving a webhook is knowing that it's coming from a legitimate source.
-The npm hook can be validated by using the `x-npm-signature` header as a checksum.
+The body from an npm hook can be validated by using the `x-npm-signature` header as a checksum.

-This header can be used to validated the payload was created by npm.
+This header can be used to validate the payload was created by npm.
 The `x-npm-signature` is created using the secret provided when setting up the hook.

 Validation can be done using the crypto lib built into node.